eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 When the Ankaios server receives a new agent load status, the Ankaios server shall trigger the ServerState to update the connected agent's resource availability with the provided new agent load status.

 Rationale:
-The server state shall need in the future the resource availability info for scheduling tasks.
+The resource availability can be used for scheduling, e.g. done by controller workloads.

 Tags:
 - AnkaiosServer